DIY Diagnosis: Causes of Low Engine Power

 But problems may not stop there.
 If the converter plugs up, it can overheat and burst into flames.

-WHAT YOU CAN DO: Test your exhaust system for high back pressure.
+Test your exhaust system for high back pressure.

 The Temperature Test: